TuddaT0224/Mod-3-The-Password-Generator-main/Mod-3-The-Password-Generator-main/README.md

 # Mod-3-The-Password-Generator

+This Challenge to create a random password generator by using JavaScript.
+The password can include special characters.

 ## User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria